If you can’t start your day off without a cup of joe, the last thing you want is for your morning pick-me-up to be stale.

 “Coffee is so ubiquitous that many people don’t realize it’s actually a complex and extremely fragile agricultural product,” said Ryan Felbinger, customer and wholesale accounts manager at Prima Coffee Equipment in Louisville, KY.

-That means it’s easy to do damage to your coffee even when you have the best intentions.
+It’s easy to do damage to your coffee even when you have the best intentions.
 Fortunately, knowledge is power.
-By following these tips—and avoiding these mistakes—your daily caffeine fix will be intact whether you drink your coffee today or store it for later.
+By following these tips—and avoiding these mistakes—your daily caffeine fix will be intact whether you drink your coffee today or store it for later consumption.

 Do Buy Beans, Not Grounds.